 Study Hub in Finland

-Once you have been accepted to a Finnish higher education institution as a degree student, you will be able to apply for a residence permit and your family members can apply for a residence permit based on family ties.
+Once you have been accepted to a Finnish higher education institution as a degree student, you will be able to apply for a continuous residence permit (type A) and your family members can apply for a residence permit based on family ties.
 Please check out the instructions of the Finnish Immigration Service.

 Our Study Hub is located in Helsinki, Finland.
 Pathway students will enjoy modern campus facilities in Myllypuro, on the campus of Metropolia University of Applied Sciences.